 - does not require an association to take any steps that would fundamentally alter the nature of the association or the nature of the benefit, facility or service concerned (EqA Sch15 para 2(7)).

-There are some exceptions in EqA Sch16.
-In particular, an association is normally allowed to restrict membership to those sharing a protected characteristic.
+There are some exceptions in EqA Sch 16.
+In particular, an association is normally allowed to restrict membership to those sharing a protected characteristic (above).

 For more detail on rights against associations, see the links below under More on associations.

-- What equality law means for your association, club or society (link to EHRC) – non-statutory guidance from the Equality and Human Rights Commission (EHRC).
-Also EHRC’s guidance as a pdf.
+- What equality law means for your association, club or society (EHRC) – April 2014, non-statutory guidance from the Equality and Human Rights Commission (EHRC).